Places to eat, things to do, day trips, stuff for kids, places to stay!

 I'm fond of Sanur and I take my dogs for a walk there every week as it's only 40 minutes from Ubud.
 The beach is very picturesque, and its the easiest place in Bali to get around in.
 You basically walk everywhere, or cycle, along the flat, wide path that goes along the 5.5km beachfront.

-There are surfing and other watersports options, as the guys who rent out boards and surfskis will tow you out past the breakwater.
+There are surfing options since the guys who rent out boards and surfskis will tow you out past the breakwater.
 The water is also perfect for paddle boarding and kayaking, and you can hire these at dozens of places along the beach.

 PLACES TO EAT